Ae3232/headless-cms/content/about-us/_index.md

   from more experienced colleagues."
 missionTitle: CoTeams’ mission
 missionImg: "/images/coteams-mission-bg.png"
-missionDescription: "<p>CoTeams promotes and supports digital and technological innovation all over the world.
-Our mission is to democratize the way how business and IT talents meet and collaborate.</p><p><strong>We aim to</strong>:</p><ul><li><p>Create a dynamic collaboration environment by bringing together established enterprises and startups and all kinds of independent IT teams and individual IT talents from different IT domains and locations.</p></li><li><p>Build a lively and inspiring community of top IT talents across the world.</p></li></ul><p>CoTeams provides a safe environment, cares deeply about value both parties get, and is committed to collaboration that respects transparency, integrity, and agility.
+missionDescription: "<p>CoTeams promotes and supports digital innovation all over the world.
+Our mission is to democratize the way how business and IT talents meet and collaborate.</p><p><strong>We aim to</strong>:</p><ul><li><p>Create a dynamic collaboration environment by bringing together established enterprises and startups and all kinds of independent IT teams and individual IT talents from different IT domains and locations.</p></li><li><p>Build a lively and inspiring community of top IT talents across the world.</p></li></ul><p>CoTeams provides a safe environment, cares deeply about the value both parties get, and is committed to collaboration that respects transparency, integrity, and agility.
 We aim to create the future of remote work, allowing IT professionals to seize new opportunities and adding value to the world’s economy.</p>"
 valuesTitle: CoTeams’ values
 valuesItemItemImg1: "/images/values-img1.svg"
 valuesItemTitle1: Win-win cooperation
 valuesItemDescription1: We believe that shared goals and mutual support lead to greater success.
-There has to be a fair and mutual exchange of value between talents and clients.
+There has to be a fair mutual exchange of value between talents and clients.
 valuesItemItemImg2: "/images/values-img2.svg"
 valuesItemTitle2: Transparency and honesty
 valuesItemDescription2: Being truthful is key to mutually beneficial relationships.